-- (B) On postnatal day 4, the size of each litter should be adjusted by eliminating extra pups by random selection to yield, as nearly as possible, four male and four females per litter.
+(iv) Number of animals.
+(A) The objective is for a sufficient number of pregnant rats to be exposed to the test substance to ensure that an adequate number of offspring are produced for neurotoxicity evaluation.
+At least 20 litters are recommended at each dose level.
+For behavioral tests, one female and one male pup per litter should be randomly selected and assigned to one of the tests.
+(B) On postnatal-day-4, the size of each litter should be adjusted by eliminating extra pups by random selection to yield, as nearly as possible, four male and four females per litter.
 Whenever the number of pups of either sex prevents having four of each sex per litter, partial adjustment (for example, five males and three females) is permitted.
 Testing is not appropriate for litters of less than seven pups.
 Elimination of runts only is not appropriate.
 Individual pups should be identified uniquely after standardization of litters.
-A method that may be used for identification can be found under paragraph (f)(1) of this guideline. - (v) Assignment of animals for behavioral tests, brain weights, and neuropathological evaluations.
-After standardization of litters, one male or one female from each litter (total of 10 males and 10 females per dose group) should be randomly assigned to one of the following tests: Motor activity, auditory startle, and learning and memory, in weanling and adult animals.
-On postnatal day 11, either 1 male or 1 female pup from each litter (total of 10 males and 10 females per dose group) should be sacrificed.
+A method that may be used for identification can be found under paragraph (f)(1) of this guideline.

+(v) Assignment of animals for behavioral tests, brain weights, and neuropathological evaluations.
+After standardization of litters, one male and one female from each litter should be randomly assigned to one of the following tests: Motor activity, auditory startle, and learning and memory, in weanling and adult animals.
+On postnatal-day-11, either 1 male or 1 female pup from each litter (total of 10 males and 10 females per dose group) should be sacrificed.
 Brain weights should be measured in all of these pups and, of these pups, six per sex per dose should be selected for neuropathological evaluation.
 At the termination of the study, either 1 male or 1 female from each litter (total of 10 males and 10 females per dose group) should be sacrificed and brain weights should be measured.
-An additional group of six animals per sex per dose group (one male or one female per litter) should be sacrificed at the termination of the study for neuropathological evaluation. - (2) Control group.
-A concurrent control group is required.
+An additional group of six animals per sex per dose group (one male or one female per litter) should be sacrificed at the termination of the study for neuropathological evaluation.

+(2) Control groups.
+Concurrent control groups are required.
 This group should be a sham-treated group or, if a vehicle is used in administering the test substance, a vehicle control group.
 The vehicle should neither be developmentally toxic nor have effects on reproduction.
-Animals in the control group should be handled in an identical manner to test group animals. - (3) Dose levels and dose selection. (i) At least three dose levels of the test substance plus a control group (vehicle control, if a vehicle is used) should be used. - (ii) If the test substance has been shown to be developmentally toxic either in a standard developmental toxicity study or in a pilot study, the highest dose level should be the maximum dose which will not induce in utero or neonatal death or malformations sufficient to preclude a meaningful evaluation of neurotoxicity. - (iii) If a standard developmental toxicity study has not been conducted, the highest dose level, unless limited by the physicochemical nature or biological properties of the substance, should induce some overt maternal toxicity, but should not result in a reduction in weight gain exceeding 20 percent during gestation and lactation.
+Animals in the control groups should be handled in an identical manner to test group animals.

+(3) Dose levels and dose selection. (i) At least three dose levels of the test substance plus a control group (vehicle control, if a vehicle is used) should be used.

+(ii) If the test substance has been shown to be developmentally toxic either in a standard developmental toxicity study or in a pilot study, the highest dose level should be the maximum dose which will not induce in utero or neonatal death or malformations sufficient to preclude a meaningful evaluation of neurotoxicity.

+(iii) If a standard developmental toxicity study has not been conducted, the highest dose level, unless limited by the physicochemical nature or biological properties of the substance, should induce some overt maternal toxicity, but should not result in a reduction in weight gain exceeding 20 percent during gestation and lactation. (iv) The lowest dose should not produce any grossly observable evidence of either maternal or developmental neurotoxicity.